Bad Ass (song)

 "Bad Ass" is a song by American rapper Kid Ink with guest appearances from fellow rappers Meek Mill and Wale.
-The original version of the song appeared on Ink's 2012 mixtape Rocketshipshawty, and contained no verses from Meek Mill and Wale.
-The song was released on January 22, 2013 as the first single from his debut EP Almost Home (2013) and appear as a bonus track on the deluxe edition of his debut studio album My Own Lane (2014).
-It was co-written by all three artists and Devin Cruise, who also produced the song.
+The original version of the song appeared on Ink's 2012 mixtape Rocketshipshawty, where guest performers were omitted.
+The song was released by RCA Records on January 22, 2013, as the first single from his debut major label extended play Almost Home (2013).
+Furthermore, it appears as a bonus track on the deluxe edition of his debut studio album My Own Lane (2014).

+It was co-written by all three artists, and Devin Cruise, who also produced the song.
 It peaked at number 90 on the Billboard Hot 100 and number 27 on the Hot R&B/Hip-Hop Songs chart.

 Music video

 The music video was directed by Alex Nazari and was released on March 4, 2013.

 Remix

 On May 10, 2013, the official remix was released featuring west coast rappers YG and Problem.
 The remix also featured a reworked beat by KB and Mike Maven.